Deployment of Hybrid and Plug-In Electric Vehicles

 Resources for Electrical Contractors and Inspectors

 Use this template to develop a standard permit for residential charging stations that allows for quick, safe installation of EVSE.

-Deploying electric charging equipment requires cooperation from retailers, cities, installers, and consumers.
-Electrical contractors and inspectors can learn about safety, technical, and consumer issues before installing charging equipment by watching the EVSE Residential Charging Installation video on Clean Cities TV.
-This training helps electric contractors and inspector prepare homes for safe and reliable electric drive vehicle charging.
+Deploying electric charging equipment requires cooperation from retailers, municipalities, installers, and consumers.
+Electrical contractors and inspectors can learn about safety, technical, and consumer issues before installing charging equipment by watching the EVSE Residential Charging Installation video on the Clean Cities YouTube channel.
+This training helps electric contractors and inspector prepare homes for safe and reliable plug-in electric vehicle charging.

 Select from the projects below to learn about some of the electric drive vehicle projects funded by other stakeholders.

 BMW leased several hundred Mini E EVs to drivers in California and the northeastern United States for a one-year field trial.

 The Rocky Mountain Institute's Project Get Ready will prepare cities for plug-in hybrid electric and all-electric vehicles and create a strategic plug-in readiness action plan.

 Xcel Energy's showcase smart grid project, SmartGridCity, in Boulder, Colorado, will test some of the first Toyota Prius PHEVs in North America.